Ivan-Korpalo/InterMessage/README.md

 ## Receiver mode

-To launch the program in the Receiver mode, type:
+To launch the program in the Receiver mode, navigate to the JAR's directory and type:
 >java -jar InterMessage.jar False [port#]

 where [port#] is the port you want to listen on to make a connection.